jjnether/obsidian_backup/jnetherton/DA/Active Orders/109623 - Prime (Elk Grove Village).md

 - adj src healthy
 - pref src
 - loc src open
-- NOT in the middle of non-pref RTS

 PLT27R := (PSV05 AND PSV07 AND VB002 AND VB003) OR NOT PLT01 OR PCT13Q #LOCAL SOURCE  RTS COMPLETE OR EXIT AUTO MODE OR FAILED TRANSFER
 - loc src closed